 Post-operative care

-Following the procedure, check the animals daily and give the required post-op drugs (buprenorphine for 2 days; enrofloxacin and meloxicam for up to 5 days).
-Administer Our 1-3 ml of saline subcutaneously as needed (if <10% body weight of water is consumed over 24 hours during the post-operative period)
+Check the animals daily and give the required post-op drugs (buprenorphine for 2 days; enrofloxacin and meloxicam for up to 5 days).
+Administer 1-3 mL of saline subcutaneously as needed (if <10% body weight of water is consumed over 24 hours during the post-operative period)

-Depending on the procedure, be sure to monitor bladder function, motor function, grimace scale, and any other signs of animal welfare.
+Depending on the procedure, monitor bladder function, motor function, grimace scale, and any other signs of animal welfare.

 Remove the skin sutures approximately 10-14 days post-op.